Degree

 This Oshki-Wenjack application form will start the process and will ask for detailed information such as:

-• Your high school transcripts and (if applicable) post-secondary transcripts.
-These can be uploaded using the application form but can also be submitted afterwards to admissions@oshki.ca or requested on your behalf.
+• Post-secondary transcripts.
+These can be uploaded using the application form, but can also be submitted afterwards to admissions@oshki.ca or requested on your behalf.

 • Your Social Insurance (SIN) Number